agrc/gis.utah.gov/_posts/2023-10-10-municipal-boundaries-third-quarter-update-for-2023.md

 tags:
   - municipal boundaries
   - annexations
+---

-Seems like 2023 is flying, we’re already into October and fall is here.
-It has been a quiet summer for annexations, most folks were dealing with the special election.
-Did have a few and once again Utah County led the way.
+It seems like 2023 is flying by; We're already into October and fall is here.
+It has been a quiet summer for annexations, presumably most folks were dealing with the special election.
+Utah did have a few annexations and once again Utah County led the way.

-Be sure to check out all the changes that have been made, and to make sure your boundaries are where they should be, view them on the [Utah Municipality Modifications map](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).
-All recent annexation documents can be viewed here: [Utah Lt.
+Be sure to check out all the changes that have been made and to make sure your boundaries are where they should be.
+Wiew them on the [Utah Municipality Modifications map](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).
+All recent annexation documents can be viewed on the [Utah Lt.
 Governor Municipal Certifications](https://demosite.utah.gov/gov-entity/boundary-certifications-by-year/) website.
 This website is still in a transition phase so it may change in the future.

 The following table shows the changes and annexations (listed by county and city) since July  1, 2023: